Visa Inc. (NYSE:V) Shares Sold by Reliant Investment Management LLC

-Reliant Investment Management LLC reduced its stake in Visa Inc. (NYSE:V) by 3.6% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 23,669 shares of the credit-card processor’s stock after selling 885 shares during the quarter.
-Visa comprises about 2.6% of Reliant Investment Management LLC’s portfolio, making the stock its 16th largest holding.
+Reliant Investment Management LLC decreased its stake in Visa Inc. (NYSE:V) by 3.6% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 23,669 shares of the credit-card processor’s stock after selling 885 shares during the quarter.
+Visa makes up 2.6% of Reliant Investment Management LLC’s holdings, making the stock its 16th biggest position.
 Reliant Investment Management LLC’s holdings in Visa were worth $5,272,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds also recently added to or reduced their stakes in the stock.
-Creative Financial Designs Inc. ADV grew its stake in Visa by 2.0% during the 2nd quarter.
-Creative Financial Designs Inc. ADV now owns 2,118 shares of the credit-card processor’s stock valued at $495,000 after purchasing an additional 42 shares during the last quarter.
-G&S Capital LLC lifted its holdings in shares of Visa by 1.8% during the second quarter.
-G&S Capital LLC now owns 2,429 shares of the credit-card processor’s stock worth $568,000 after purchasing an additional 43 shares during the period.
-Founders Capital Management lifted its holdings in shares of Visa by 2.9% during the second quarter.
-Founders Capital Management now owns 1,600 shares of the credit-card processor’s stock worth $374,000 after purchasing an additional 45 shares during the period.
-CapWealth Advisors LLC boosted its position in Visa by 4.4% in the second quarter.
-CapWealth Advisors LLC now owns 1,067 shares of the credit-card processor’s stock valued at $249,000 after buying an additional 45 shares during the last quarter.
-Finally, IPG Investment Advisors LLC increased its holdings in Visa by 1.2% in the 2nd quarter.
-IPG Investment Advisors LLC now owns 3,916 shares of the credit-card processor’s stock worth $916,000 after buying an additional 45 shares during the period.
-Institutional investors own 80.54% of the company’s stock.
+Several other institutional investors have also recently made changes to their positions in the business.
+Creative Financial Designs Inc. ADV raised its holdings in shares of Visa by 2.0% during the second quarter.
+Creative Financial Designs Inc. ADV now owns 2,118 shares of the credit-card processor’s stock valued at $495,000 after acquiring an additional 42 shares during the last quarter.
+G&S Capital LLC raised its holdings in shares of Visa by 1.8% during the second quarter.
+G&S Capital LLC now owns 2,429 shares of the credit-card processor’s stock valued at $568,000 after acquiring an additional 43 shares during the last quarter.
+Founders Capital Management raised its holdings in shares of Visa by 2.9% during the second quarter.
+Founders Capital Management now owns 1,600 shares of the credit-card processor’s stock valued at $374,000 after acquiring an additional 45 shares during the last quarter.
+CapWealth Advisors LLC boosted its stake in Visa by 4.4% during the 2nd quarter.
+CapWealth Advisors LLC now owns 1,067 shares of the credit-card processor’s stock worth $249,000 after purchasing an additional 45 shares during the last quarter.
+Finally, IPG Investment Advisors LLC boosted its stake in Visa by 1.2% during the 2nd quarter.
+IPG Investment Advisors LLC now owns 3,916 shares of the credit-card processor’s stock worth $916,000 after purchasing an additional 45 shares during the last quarter.
+80.54% of the stock is owned by institutional investors and hedge funds.

+In related news, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the business’s stock in a transaction on Friday, October 29th.
+The shares were sold at an average price of $208.57, for a total transaction of $1,877,130.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, President Ryan Mcinerney sold 11,193 shares of the firm’s stock in a transaction dated Monday, November 1st.
+The stock was sold at an average price of $212.44, for a total value of $2,377,840.92.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 51,580 shares of company stock worth $11,376,866.
+0.19% of the stock is owned by company insiders.

+Visa (NYSE:V) last issued its quarterly earnings results on Tuesday, October 26th.
+The credit-card processor reported $1.62 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.53 by $0.09.
+Visa had a net margin of 51.07% and a return on equity of 37.62%.
+The company had revenue of $6.56 billion for the quarter, compared to analyst estimates of $6.51 billion.
+During the same period in the prior year, the firm earned $1.12 earnings per share.
+The business’s revenue for the quarter was up 28.6% compared to the same quarter last year.
+As a group, research analysts anticipate that Visa Inc. will post 7.05 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 7th.
-Stockholders of record on Friday, November 12th will be issued a $0.375 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, December 7th.
+Shareholders of record on Friday, November 12th will be issued a dividend of $0.375 per share.
+The ex-dividend date of this dividend is Wednesday, November 10th.
 This is a positive change from Visa’s previous quarterly dividend of $0.32.
-This represents a $1.50 annualized dividend and a dividend yield of 0.77%.
-The ex-dividend date of this dividend is Wednesday, November 10th.
-Visa’s dividend payout ratio is currently 26.64%.
+This represents a $1.50 dividend on an annualized basis and a yield of 0.77%.
+Visa’s dividend payout ratio is 26.64%.

-In related news, President Ryan Mcinerney sold 11,193 shares of the business’s stock in a transaction on Wednesday, September 1st.
-The stock was sold at an average price of $229.10, for a total transaction of $2,564,316.30.
-Following the completion of the transaction, the president now directly owns 11,193 shares of the company’s stock, valued at approximately $2,564,316.30.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 30th.
-The shares were sold at an average price of $227.58, for a total transaction of $2,048,220.00.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 51,580 shares of company stock worth $11,376,866.
-Company insiders own 0.19% of the company’s stock.

-A number of research firms recently issued reports on V. UBS Group began coverage on shares of Visa in a research report on Thursday, November 18th.
-They set a “buy” rating and a $275.00 target price for the company.
-JPMorgan Chase & Co. raised their target price on Visa from $267.00 to $277.00 and gave the stock an “overweight” rating in a report on Wednesday, October 27th.
-Zacks Investment Research lowered Visa from a “buy” rating to a “hold” rating and set a $227.00 target price on the stock. in a report on Thursday, October 28th.
-Mizuho dropped their target price on Visa from $275.00 to $255.00 and set a “buy” rating on the stock in a report on Monday, November 1st.
-Finally, Royal Bank of Canada decreased their target price on shares of Visa from $297.00 to $284.00 and set an “outperform” rating for the company in a research note on Wednesday, October 27th.
-Two investment analysts have rated the stock with a hold rating and twenty-five have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of $270.11.
+V has been the topic of several recent research reports.
+Raymond James lowered their target price on shares of Visa from $286.00 to $263.00 and set an “outperform” rating on the stock in a research note on Wednesday, October 27th.
+UBS Group assumed coverage on shares of Visa in a report on Thursday, November 18th.
+They issued a “buy” rating and a $275.00 price objective for the company.
+Mizuho cut their price objective on shares of Visa from $275.00 to $255.00 and set a “buy” rating for the company in a report on Monday, November 1st.
+Royal Bank of Canada cut their price objective on shares of Visa from $297.00 to $284.00 and set an “outperform” rating for the company in a report on Wednesday, October 27th.
+Finally, Zacks Investment Research lowered Visa from a “buy” rating to a “hold” rating and set a $227.00 price objective on the stock. in a research note on Thursday, October 28th.
+Two equities research analysts have rated the stock with a hold rating and twenty-five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of $270.11.

 Visa Company Profile